 Before clearing a clogged cutter housing, stop the engine and turn the fuel valve to the OFF position.
-With the spark plug cap disconnected, tilt the mower so the carburetor side is up.
+With the spark plug cap disconnected, tilt the mower so the fuel filler cap side is up.

 Clear a clogged deck with a stick, not by your hands.